Nin13/Agribridge/README.md

-# Agribridge An E-Commerce Website For Fresh Farm Produce Vegetables And Fruits
+Agribridge An E-Commerce Website For Fresh Farm Produce Vegetables And Fruits

-#### An E-Commerce Website for farmers to sell their produce at better rates and buyers can purchase those produce via website using categorical and location wise search system.
-The one of main goal of this project is to eliminate middleman and provide an efficient and robust alternative method to ease the flow of overall market.
+Agribridge is a dynamic and innovative techno-business that specializes in revolutionizing the agricultural industry.
+Our primary goal is to bridge the gap between farmers and the market, ensuring efficient and sustainable food production and distribution.
+By leveraging advanced technologies, Agribridge aims to optimize the entire agri-value chain, fostering economic growth, and improving livelihoods.

-## <a href = "https://youtu.be/QS29vefe4tE" > Click Here </a> To Watch Demo Video
+<a href = "https://youtu.be/QS29vefe4tE" > Click Here </a> To Watch Demo Video